eudoxia0/eudoxia0.github.io/article/_posts/2021-08-07-linear-types-exceptions.md

 ## Use Affine Types

-Affine types are a weaking of linear types, essentially linear types with implicit destructors.
+Affine types are a weakening of linear types, essentially linear types with implicit destructors.
 In a linear type system, values of a linear type must be used exactly once.
 In an affine type system, values of an affine type can be used at most once.
 If they are unused, the compiler automatically inserts a